 In 2016, the McCarty Family Trust granted Kids Matter $75,000 which enabled Kids Matter to serve 500 additional children.
 In 2017, the McCarty Family Trust requested that an event be held in Austin, where the Director of the Trust resided.
 The program expanded to serve 1,500 in Southlake, Arlington and Austin, respectively.
 In 2018, the McCarty Family Trust granted a request for $100,000 to continue Around-the-Block in Austin and to purchase books to support the Ramp Up Reading program.
-In 2019, 1,800 children received new clothing, shoes, backpacks and books, A request for an additional $100,000 has been submitted to the McCarty Family Trust to continue funding the Austin event for the third year and to purchase books to support the Ramp Up Reading program in FY 2019.
+In 2019, 1,800 children received new clothing, shoes, backpacks and books, A request for an additional $100,000 has been submitted to the McCarty Family Trust to continue funding the Austin event for the third year and to purchase books to support the Ramp Up Reading Literacy Program.

 In June 2016, Kids Matter celebrated 10 years of growth and success.
 The 10th Diamond Anniversary Kids Matter Charity Ball celebrated a decade of caring for children in need in November 2017.
 The partnership with Kohl's continued to flourish and through the visionary leadership of Tim McLarty, Senior Vice President, Kids Matter became the sole benefactor of the employee volunteer program focused on literacy among school age children.
 For every 5 employees who volunteered three consecutive hours, $500 was awarded to Kids Matter.
 This resulted in an annual donation of over $100,000.
 Funds from the Family Trust enables Kids Matter to hold an annual Around-the-Block program in Austin, TX every November.